- This post applies to Model # C2002 Type 3. If you have Type 4, your drain valve may be different

-- Open the drain valve and empty the air tank;
+- STEP # 1 – Open the drain valve and empty the air tank

-- Please take your time as the female threaded port (that is part of the compressor) is EXTREMELY thin;
+- STEP # 5 – Please note that the female threaded port (i.e. part of the compressor) is EXTREMELY thin

-- Install Bostitch drain valve by hand first (fig. 4b), then use the adjustable pliers to tighten (fig. 4c).
-I tightened until the the drain valve assembly barely touched the “neck” of the female port;
+- STEP # 7 – Install Bostitch drain valve by hand first (fig. 4b), then use the adjustable pliers to tighten (fig. 4c).
+I tightened until the the drain valve assembly barely touched the “neck” of the female port

-- AGAIN, DO NOT OVER-TIGHTEN!
-If the female port becomes damaged, you will need to grind off the “neck” and either tap a new thread or weld on a new nut;
+- STEP # 8 – It worth repeating that please DO NOT OVER-TIGHTEN the valve.
+The inlet port is very thin and if it becomes damaged, you will need to grind off the “neck” and either tap a new thread or weld on a new nut

 - Stand away from the drain valve, in case the drain valve suffers a catastrophic failure and it becomes a projectile 🙂